Floyd Rose Tremolos for Left Hand Guitars: The Asian OEM Pool

 FRT-20 : Double-locking Floyd Rose II replacement

-The FRT-20 from the "Korean catalog" is a double-locking Floyd Rose II clone, complete with the "orange peel" finish of the Schaller original.
-It is a die-cast copy of the original Floyd Rose II, complete with the appearance of replaceable knife edges at the pivot points.
-For a lefty, a new one of these would be your best upgrade or restoration option for a vintage Kramer, Charvel, or Jackson that either had an original Floyd Rose II, a JT-580, or an earlier version of this same unit.
+For a lefty, this is your best upgrade or restoration option for a vintage Kramer, Charvel, or Jackson that either had an original Floyd Rose II, a JT-580, or an earlier version of this same unit.
 (They are much better built today.)
-See the following.
-Like the original Schaller this one has a very thick base plate.
+Like the original Schaller, this one has a very thick base plate.
+New ones still use the original molds authorized by Floyd Rose when OEM production originally began, unlike the degraded Chinese knockoffs found on AliExpress, Amazon, or eBay today.

 Jackson: The FRT-20 was known by Jackson and Charvel as the Jackson "JT500."
 It was used from 1995 on some Jackson "Performer Series" guitars.
 Higher-spec Jackson and Charvel guitars built during the same period were generally built with either the original JT580 (Takeuchi TRS-101) or original JT580LP (Takeuchi TRS-PRO), or the Schaller JT590 (German Floyd Rose OEM.)
 The JT500 is Jackson Part# 9290650402.